simgrid/simgrid/docs/source/Models.rst

 WiFi network performance
 ------------------------

-The performance of a wifi network is controlled by 3 property that can be added to hosts connected to the wifi zone:
+The performance of a wifi network is controlled by the three following properties:

- * ``mcs`` (`Modulation and Coding Scheme <https://en.wikipedia.org/wiki/Link_adaptation>`_) Roughly speaking, it defines the speed at which the access point is exchanging data with all stations.
-It depends on its model and configuration, and the possible values are listed for example on Wikipedia.
+ * ``mcs`` (`Modulation and Coding Scheme <https://en.wikipedia.org/wiki/Link_adaptation>`_) is a property of the WiFi zone.
+Roughly speaking, it defines the speed at which the access point is exchanging data with all the stations.
+It depends on the access point's model and configuration.
+Possible values for the MCS can be found on Wikipedia for example.
    |br| By default, ``mcs=3``.
-   It is a property of the WiFi zone.
- * ``nss`` (Number of Spatial Streams, or `number of antennas <https://en.wikipedia.org/wiki/IEEE_802.11n-2009#Number_of_antennas>`_) defines the amount of simultaneous data streams that the AP can sustain.
-   Not all value of MCS and NSS are valid nor compatible (cf. `802.11n standard <https://en.wikipedia.org/wiki/IEEE_802.11n-2009#Data_rates>`_).
+ * ``nss`` (Number of Spatial Streams, or `number of antennas <https://en.wikipedia.org/wiki/IEEE_802.11n-2009#Number_of_antennas>`_) is another property of the WiFi zone.
+It defines the amount of simultaneous data streams that the access point can sustain.
+Not all values of MCS and NSS are valid nor compatible (cf. `802.11n standard <https://en.wikipedia.org/wiki/IEEE_802.11n-2009#Data_rates>`_).
    |br| By default, ``nss=1``.
-   It is a property of the WiFi zone.
- * ``wifi_distance`` is the distance from the station to the access point.
-Each station can have a specific value.
+ * ``wifi_distance`` is the distance from a station to the access point.
+Each station can have its own specific value.
+   It is thus a property of the stations declared inside the WiFi zone.
    |br| By default, ``wifi_distance=10``.
-   It is a property of stations of the WiFi network.

-Here is an example of a zone changing ``mcs`` and ``nss`` values.
+Here is an example of a zone with non-default ``mcs`` and ``nss`` values.

 .. code-block:: xml